 As if he were a marionette worked by wires, Gerald was up from in front of the typewriter.
 He'd go to see Dorothy.
 Not to threaten-not that-but to plead his cause once more.
 Perhaps now that more than a day had passed, he'd meet with success.
 Anyway, it was worth trying.
 Dorothy lived in Greenwich Village.
+On the outskirts of the village rather.

 On the outskirts of the village, rather.
 She lived in one of those remodeled houses that crowd their way into every downtown street; houses cut up into arty one-room, three-room and four-room suites.
 As he rang the bell marked with her name, Gerald was aware that he seldom called for Dorothy in her own home-it was always at a restaurant, or a roof, or at some one's studio that they met.

 The bell echoed off into the dim distance of a dark hallway and the echo died.
-Gerald waited, while a lost, hungry feeling made his digestive apparatus quivery and uncertain.
-And then, just as he was about to turn away-no power on earth could have made him ring again-there came that eerie clicking sound which stands for open sesame.
-So Gerald turned the polished brass knob and went into the house.
+Gerald waited, while a lost, hungry feeling made his digeslost, nungry reening made his differentive apparatus quivery and uncertain.
+And then, just as he was about to turn away-no power on earth could have made him ring again-there came that eerie clicking sound which turned the polished brass knob and went into the house.

 Dorothy lived upon the second floor in the back of the house.
-As Gerald climbed the uncarpeted stair he wondered whether it were the weight of his shoes or the pounding of his heart that made so much noise.
+As Gerald climbed the uncarpeted stain he wondered whether it were the weight of climbed the uncarpeted stair ne wondered whether it were the weight of his shoes or the pounding of his heart that made so much noise.

 One flight-and a pause.
 Not for breath, for composure.
 Two flights, and her door, staring him in the face.
-Gerald caught himself muttering sentences-foolishly, almost hysterically -before he ventured to knock.
+Gerald caught himself muttering sentences-foolishly, almost hysterically-before he ventured to knock.
+What tences-foolishly, almost hysterically tences-foolishly, almost hysterically -before he ventured to knock.
 What would he say, he wondered?
 Something blatant and casual, like "So this is Paris?"
 Or should he say in a stern voice, "I've come to deliver an ultimatum!"
-Then the door flew open abruptly and he blurted out, "Dearest!" and stopped dead, for it wasn't Dorothy who stood upon the threshold.
+Then the door flew open abruptly and he blurted out, "Dearabruptly and he blurted out, "Dearabruptly and he blurted out, "twasn't abruptly and he blurted out, "Dear-est!" and stopped dead, for it wasn't est!" and stopped dead, for it wasn't Dorothy who stood upon the threshold.
 It was a slim, sandy-haired girl in a straight gray frock.
 A girl who held a froth of orchid chiffon over her arm, and whose right middle finger wore a thimble.

-The girl regarded him in a puzzled fashion and then she smiled and said -"You must be Gerry.
+The girl regarded him in a puzzled fashion and then she smiled and said the girl was saying- "Sit down, if you can find a place to sit.
+I'm Dotsy's sister."

+-"You must be Gerry.
 Come in, do."

-Almost before he knew it, Gerald was in a room filled to overflowing with odds and ends of lingerie.
-And the girl was saying-
+Almost before he knew it, Gerald

+was in a room filled to overflowing

+with odds and ends of lingerie.
+And